Adaptive Head Budgeting for Efficient Multi-Head Attention: Background

 \subsection{Computational Complexity}

 The computational cost of multi-head attention arises from both projection operations and pairwise interactions between tokens.
 Given an input of length $N$, the computation of attention scores involves forming the matrix product $Q_h K_h^\top \in \mathbb{R}^{N \times N}$ for each head.
 This induces a quadratic dependency on the sequence length.
-More precisely, for a single layer, the dominant cost can be expressed as: